fbpx

 Of course, history from so long ago is far from exact.
 Much of what we know about the era is based on Icelandic sagas, stories that were written hundreds of years after the events took place.
 If they ever took place at all.
 This is one of the biggest criticism of Viking stories.

 What historical records there are tend to have been left by the people that the Norsemen conquered.
-So while those accounts will likely paint a one-sided picture, they do at least help us begin to pull a Viking timeline together.
+So while those accounts will likely paint a one-sided picture, they do at least help us begin to pull a timeline of Viking history together.

 Bear in mind when reading these dates and facts that many historians disagree on the details!
 In some cases the dates aren’t clear, in others there’s some doubt whether the events even happened at all.

-791: Raids begin on the British Isles.
-Early targets were Christian monasteries on small islands, which were often unprotected.
+793: Major attack on Lindisfarne.
 One of the most famous early raids was in 793 at Lindisfarne, north east England.
-It was described by Anglo-Saxon writers as “Heathen men came and miserably destroyed God’s church on Lindisfarne, with plunder and slaughter,” according to English Heritage.
+Such was the ferocity of the attack, it sent shockwaves not just throughout the British Isles, but throughout Europe.
+It was described by Anglo-Saxon writers as such: “Heathen men came and miserably destroyed God’s church on Lindisfarne, with plunder and slaughter,” according to English Heritage.

 830: The Oseberg ship is buried.
 Arguably the finest artefact to have survived the Viking age, the Oseberg ship discovered near Tønsberg was buried around this time.
 The skeletons of two women were found with the ship.
 The ship is today on display in Oslo, while a reconstruction bobs in the harbour of Tønsberg.